Feature #12075

 Feedback if another cases are discovered.

-Updated by sorah (Sorah Fukumori) over 4 years ago
+Updated by sorah (Sorah Fukumori) about 8 years ago

 has a pitfall.
 We have to guarantee an array doesn't have only false or nil.
 Also I'm worrying users who started to use any?